bitcraze/bitcraze-website/src/about/team.md

 Arnaud likes embedded systems and beautiful code.
 He likes it best when he is able to design the hardware, write the bootstrap code, and finally design the software that runs on it.
 He also enjoys playing with bigger systems like the Bitcraze web servers.
 "%}

+{% include teammember.html member="Aris Morsink Paloumpas" role="Developer & Intern" img="/images/team/aris_morsink_paloumpas_400px.jpg" bio="
+Aris is a recent Mechanical Engineering graduate with a passion for robotics, which began at the age of 6 when he received his first of many LEGO sets.
+He would repeatedly take apart each structure, using the pieces to create a new, combined "masterpiece".
+At the age of 12, he delved into robotics and became fascinated by both the mechanical components and the control systems.
+He studied Mechanical Engineering for 5 years, following the division of Design and Manufacturing.
+It was during this time that he first encountered Bitcraze products, such as the Crazyflie 2.1 and the Lighthouse Positioning System, exploring swarming scenarios.

+He traveled from Greece to work at Bitcraze as an intern, gaining valuable work experience and developing international adaptability.
+In his free time, he enjoys playing card games, solving puzzles, cooking, and rewatching his favorite movies and TV series over and over.
+"%}

 {% include teammember.html member="Barbara Rousselot" role="Administration specialist" img="/images/team/barbara_rousselot_400px.jpg" bio="
 Growing up in France and all over the world, Barbara has always been interested by helping others and learning from her passions.
 After her academic and literary education, she wanted to see the world and follow her passion.
 Along the years, she traveled a lot and obtained a lot of experience in many different fields: administration, community management, sales, even acting.
 Now she settled down, and uses every bit of what she has learned to deal with everything administration-related and non-technical.